Fast implementation of the Tukey depth

+Proposition 3 is in fact telling us a way how to adaptively find the next subspaces possessing a smaller Tukey depth conditionally on the current $\mathbf{S}_{i_1,i_2,\cdots, i_{p-2}}$.
+It, together with Proposition 2 and \eqref{HDSp22}, motivates us to consider the following iterative procedure.
+Here we assume $n > 2p$.
+For $n \leq 2p$, we recommend to utilize directly Algorithm 1 to compute the depth value.

-In Algorithm 3, \emph{Step 2} are used mainly to computing an approximate Tukey depth $d_0$ and an initial combination $\mathbf{I}_{p-1}$.
-The direction vectors considered in \emph{Step 2} are useful in reducing the computational burden if $D_{np}(0)$ is small. \emph{Steps 4-7} are the key steps of Algorithm 3.
-Since Proposition 3 guarantees that the Tukey depth of each $\mathbf{S}_{j_1, j_2, \cdots, j_{p-2}}$ considered in \emph{Step 4} is no larger than that of $\mathbf{S}_{i_1,i_2,\cdots, i_{p-2}}$, a great proportion of \emph{critical direction vectors} would be \emph{adaptively} eliminated from the computation.
-Furthermore, based on the former iteration, since we timely update in \emph{Step 5} both $\mathcal{Q}$ and $\mathcal{N}$ by deleting the combinations $\{\mathbf{x}_{i_1},\, \mathbf{x}_{i_2},$ $\cdots,\, \mathbf{x}_{i_{p-2}}\}$ lie more inside with respect to the observations, Algorithm 3 requires quite minimum memory.
+In Algorithm 3, Step 2 serves mainly for computing an upper bound $d_0$ for the Tukey depth and an initial $\mathbf{S}_{i_{k+1,0}, i_{k+2,0},\cdots, i_{k+p-2,0}}$; see also \cite{RS1998, CN2008} for some other approximate procedures, which may be used as an alterative here.
+The direction vectors considered in Step 2 are useful in reducing the computational burden when $D_{n}(0)$ is small.
+Steps 4-5 are key steps of Algorithm 3.
+Since Proposition 3 guarantees that the Tukey depth of each $\mathbf{S}_{j_1, j_2, \cdots, j_{p-2}}$ considered in Step 4(a) is no larger than that of $\mathbf{S}_{i_1,i_2,\cdots, i_{p-2}}$, a great proportion of critical direction vectors would be adaptively eliminated from the computation.